Run U-SQL and debug locally in Visual Studio Code

 Start the local run service and submit the U-SQL job to a local account

-For the first-time user, use ADL: Download Local Run Dependency to download local run packages, if you have not set up U-SQL local run environment.
+For the first-time user, use ADL: Download Local Run Package to download local run packages, if you have not set up U-SQL local run environment.

 Select Accept to accept the Microsoft Software License Terms for the first time.

 The cmd console opens.
 For first-time users, you need to enter 3, and then locate the local folder path for your data input and output.
+If you are unsuccessful defining the path with backslashes, try forward slashes.
 For other options, you can use the default values.

 Select Ctrl+Shift+P to open the command palette, enter ADL: Submit Job, and then select Local to submit the job to your local account.